swallowcamel/nancywiki/Nancy-Testing-Advanced---View-Location.md

         }
     }

-You may have to play around with the RootPath setting, the basic ideas is you want your view engine to not look in bin/debug but instead look in your target project for the views.
+You will have to alter RootPath to match your solutions layout and target project's folder name.
+The idea is you want your view engine to not look in "bin/debug" for views but instead look in your target project for the views.

 This is accomplished by using ".." to go up a folder level until you can then go into your target project.